lexra/kpdocker/README.md

 Refer to the official document, <a href='https://doc.kneron.com/docs/#toolchain/appendix/operators'>Hardware Supported Operators</a> .

-It's important to check in advance if a given model (downloaded from internet) 's hidden layers' Operations meet the <a href='https://doc.kneron.com/docs/#toolchain/appendix/operators'>Hardware Supported Operators</a> .
+It's important to check in advance if a given model (downloaded from internet) 's hidden layers' meet the required <a href='https://doc.kneron.com/docs/#toolchain/appendix/operators'>Hardware Supported Operators</a> .

 ### 3.7 Floating-Point Model Inference (Onnx Model Check)